vpylro/BTW/README.md

 - Then type:
 sudo bash win_bmp.sh

 Your UNIX account password will be requested.
-Type you password and then ENTER.
+Type your password and then ENTER.
 The BTW package will be installed automatically.
 This may take several minutes, depending on your computer and internet connection speeds.

 - After finish installing, close the Ubuntu and open it again.